mieko/sr-captcha/index.md

 ![Segmented image](./images/segmented.png)

-And then computed each character's bounding box, to put its origin at the top-left.
+It then crops each character to its bounding box, placing its origin at the top-left.

-I ran this process over the corpus, and generated the "average" representation of each character, grouped by the captcha solutions I had solved by hand.
-This ended being a good visualization for later.
+I ran this process over the corpus, and generated the "average" representation of each character, grouped by the captcha solutions I had solved.
+This ended up being a good visualization.

 ![The extracted "font"](./images/font-extracted.png)

 Think of it as a histogram.
 Darker areas are where my segmentation algorithm sliced the characters in such a way that they "agreed".
-You can see offsets where the pre-processing occasioanlly allowed some things slip through the thresholds, too.
+You can see offsets where the pre-processing occasioanally allowed some things slip through the thresholds, too.

 On the whole, every one is pretty readable.
 As the letters came from an English